Effective1212/Graylog_Td-Agent_GrafanaSetup/Readme.txt

-This in tallation is for CentOS 7 only
+This installation is for CentOS 7 only

+Must be run as root